Selection by Prediction with Conformal p-values: Numerical experiments

 \subsection{Power}

 We evaluate power by averaging $ \frac{ \sum_{j\in \cD_\test}\ind\{j\in \cR,Y_{n+j}>0\}}{\sum_{j\in \cD_\test}\ind\{Y_{n+j}>0\}}, $ the proportion of correct selections among all positive test samples, over all replicates.
-We again observe stable power across different values of $n_\test$, hence we only plot the average power for $q=0.1$ and $n_\test=100$ in Figure~\ref{fig:power_01}. \texttt{BH\_clip} always has the highest power while \texttt{BH\_res} always has the lowest power; \texttt{BH\_sub} is sometimes closer to \texttt{BH\_clip} and sometimes closer to \texttt{BH\_res}.
-We note that the general applicability of \texttt{BH\_res} comes with its low power in such binary classification problems, while the other two (which are only applicable for fixed thresholds) are more powerful.
+We again observe stable power across different values of $n_\test$, hence we only plot the average power for $q=0.1$ and $n_\test=100$ in Figure~\ref{fig:power_01}. \texttt{BH\_clip} always has the highest power while \texttt{BH\_res} always has the lowest power (excluding \texttt{Bonferroni}); \texttt{BH\_sub} is sometimes closer to \texttt{BH\_clip} and sometimes closer to \texttt{BH\_res}.
+We note that the general applicability of \texttt{BH\_res} comes with its low power in such binary classification problems, while the other two (which are only applicable for fixed thresholds) are more powerful. {Finally, the Bonferroni correction nearly has no power (even if we set $V(x,y)$ to be the same as the most powerful \texttt{BH\_clip}).}

 The power of our procedure also varies with the prediction algorithms (the columns).
 In setting 1 where the FDR is similar across the three algorithms, the power is actually drastically different: \texttt{gbr} performs the best in most settings; however, \texttt{svm} performs the best in settings 4 and 8 where there is strong heterogeneity in the distribution of $\epsilon_i\given X_i$, in which case the other two prediction algorithms might fail to capture the true dependence between $Y$ and $X$.